All about the days of a 7-8 week old Babywise baby. Read about concerns, growth spurt, naps, and feeding schedules for an 8 week old.

 Waketime got shorter this week.
 Strange?
 I thought so.
 Remember that a few weeks ago optimal waketime for her was about 60 minutes?
 This week it was back to 45.
 After thinking it over, I am assuming she needs shorter waketime now that she is more alert for her waketimes.
 She is taking so much in that she is getting more stimulation, so she therefore needs shorter waketime.

-Another thought on waketime, waketime can vary based on the previous nap.
+Another thought on waketime, wake time length can vary based on the previous nap.
 If your baby takes a 1.5 hour naps, she might need a shorter waketime than she would if she took a 2 hour nap.
 Now remember, a 1.5 hour nap is nothing to be upset about.
 It is a good nap length.
 She just might need a shorter waketime than she would after a 2 hour nap.

-NAPSHer naps continued on as usual until her growth spurt started.
+Her naps continued on as usual until her growth spurt started.

-GROWTH SPURTYep, she started another growth spurt this week, which is right on track.
+Yep, she started another growth spurt this week, which is right on track.
 Hogg says growth spurts happen every 3-4 weeks.
 She had her first one at 4 weeks old, so to have at 7 weeks old is right as it should have been.

 The next day, she does the same.
 The next day, she eats every 2.5 hours more often.
 She continues this until the final day of her growth spurt.
 The last day of her growth spurt, McKenna eats every 2 hours for most of the feedings in the day.
 Then she is done.

-WITCHING HOURAbout halfway through this week, McKenna suddenly had a “witching hour” experience one night.
+About halfway through this week, McKenna suddenly had a “witching hour” experience one night.
 The witching hours are between 6-10 in the evening.
 There is no known reason for it.
 Baby is fussy during this time.
 It typically lasts until baby is 3-4 months old.